gautambadaik123-maker/django-task-tracker/README.md

 # django-task-tracker

-A simple backend API for a Task tracking application built with Python and Django
+A simple and effective backend API for a Task tracking application built with Python and Django